 Kitah Vav (Sixth Grade)

-Sandmel is a first year rabbinical student at Hebrew College, and is excited to join the Dorshei Tzedek community teaching 6th grade!
+Frankie Sandmel is a second year rabbinical student at Hebrew College, and is excited to join the Dorshei Tzedek community teaching 6th grade!
 Before moving to Boston last spring, they worked as program director for SVARA: A Traditionally Radical Yeshiva, where they coordinated queer-centered Talmud study, and taught at Jewish after-school programs focused on child-driven, pluralistic Jewish learning.
-In their spare time, Sandmel is a community organizer and I loves to bake!
+In their spare time, Sandmel is a community organizer and loves to bake!

 Kitah Zayin (Seventh Grade) - second semester

 Alona Weimer graduated last year from Brandeis University.
 She studied race, diaspora, & hierarchies of power in the context of America, and the role of creativity in social transformation.
 In her free time she likes to do anything related to nature and water, sing niggunim, and invest in the cultivation of Jewish community.

 Andrea Kamens is excited to return to Dorshei for her second year.
 She is a storyteller, mom, and community volunteer.
 She graduated from Boston University, spent a year living and studying in Israel, and has now been living in Brighton for over 20 years.
 She and her husband have five children.
 She is on the board of the Story Space in Cambridge, MA, a venue started over 25 years ago by the late Brother Blue and his wife Ruth Edmonds Hill to allow for the sacred task of telling all genres of story and listening to all people.
 Brother Blue used to say a story came from the middle of me to the middle of the middle of you; that’s what and how Andrea tries to teach.
 No one is too young or too old to listen to others and to voice their own truth.